People cheat on their spouses everyday. Maybe you’ve been cheated on. Maybe you’ve cheated.

 If someone claims that they cheated because they weren’t having enough sex with their partner, I’d be willing to guess that the relationship lacked the other elements necessary to a lifelong marriage.
 One built purely on sex is built on a poor foundation.
 Once that is taken away, then the relationship’s dynamic changes, opening up a need that needs to be filled.
 Once that sexual void inevitably occurs, without anything else for the marriage to fall back on, it’s no wonder that people cheat on their spouse.

 Instead of focusing your attention on the lack of physical intimacy, widen your view and look at the big picture.
-If you or your spouse have cheated because there was a lack of physicality between you, it is probably has more to do with the absence of other foundational aspects of a strong marriage.
+If you or your spouse have cheated because there was a lack of physicality between you, it probably has more to do with the absence of other foundational aspects of a strong marriage.

 Like a lack of physical intimacy, a lack of emotional intimacy can lead to a disconnect in a marriage powerful enough to lead one or both parties astray.
 As explained above, I think that the disconnect in physical nature isn’t exactly what it seems to be.
 With emotional distance and disconnection, I feel that it is a legitimate cause for concern.
+For most people, loss of emotional and romantic connection is more likely to be the causes of infidelity in marriage than a loss of physical connection.

 Humans are emotional beings.
 It’s in our nature.
 Some may some monogamy isn’t natural, but a sense of connection absolutely is.
 If someone chooses to marry the person they love, they expect that that person will be their source of human connection and intimacy for the rest of their lives.